Cheerleaders from birth and beyond

 As an organization committed to helping the youth of Waco succeed, Youth Connection has implemented programs such as Teen Mother Visits.

-A Youth Connection volunteer visits teen mothers who gave birth at the Hillcrest Baptist Medical Center.
+A Youth Connection volunteer visits teen mothers who gave birth at Baylor Scott & White Medical Center – Hillcrest.
 During the visit, Youth Connection provides information to mothers on resources in McLennan County that they might have otherwise been unaware of.

 “I feel very, very strongly about this program and how much it helps our teen mothers,” Youth Connection Director Carolyn Nichols said.
 “It helps them realize services that are available to them that many, many times they do not realize are in the community.”